dsuch/pymqi/docs/examples.rst

 * a proper pymqi.SD needs to be created first; note the usage of its *.set_vs* method for setting some of the object's properties.
-It's needed here because parts of the pymqi.SD's implementation depend on `ctypes <http://docs.python.org/library/ctypes.html>`_ and cannot be set directly through the regular dictionary assignment like the "Options" have been set,
+It's needed here because parts of the pymqi.SD's implementation depend on `ctypes <http://docs.python.org/library/ctypes.html>`_ and cannot be set directly through the regular dictionary assignment like the 'Options' have been set,

 * note well that among other options we're using pymqi.CMQC.MQSO_CREATE + pymqi.CMQC.MQSO_RESUME,
-  in plain words in means *create a new subscription of the name set in the "SubName" key ("MySub" in the example) but if the subscribtion already exists then just resume it*, this basically means we won't stumble upon the MQRC_SUB_ALREADY_EXISTS error code,
+  in plain words in means *create a new subscription of the name set in the 'SubName' key ('MySub' in the example) but if the subscribtion already exists then just resume it*, this basically means we won't stumble upon the MQRC_SUB_ALREADY_EXISTS error code,